-People see themselves as too fat even when they are starving.
-The disease manifest itself differently for various people.
+The disease manifests itself differently for various people.
+People with a food addiction see themselves as too fat even when they are starving.
 Some are what the professional refers to as bulimia nervosa, which is a rapid binge and purge.
 Others yet, eat in secret and isolate while eating.
 Purging, fasting, and then exercising is another form of self-flagellation, when the addict feels that his or her body is overweight.

 What To Do

-When a family member recognizes the above behavior of a love one as being food disorder, all methods of intervention needs to occur, for the disease is mental, physical and spiritual.
-A mental health counselor who specialize in eating disorder could be the first step.
-Because we don’t live in a vacuum and the behavior of one family member affect the whole family dynamic, a whole family needs to be involved in taking steps towards recovery of that one addicted family member.
+When a family member recognizes the above behavior, all methods of intervention needs to occur, for the disease is mental, physical and spiritual.
+A mental health counselor who specializes in eating disorder could be the first step.
+Because we don’t live in a vacuum, the behavior of one family member affects the whole family dynamic.
+Therefore, the whole family needs to be involved in taking steps towards recovery of that one addicted family member.

 Eating disorders can be treated.
 To check out resources near you, visit Recovery Guidance.